charlesrollin/tiny_search_engine/README.md

 The Parse step is a simulation of a distributed operation.
 Therefore it is multi-threaded(-ish because of [Python GLI](https://en.wikipedia.org/wiki/Global_interpreter_lock)).
 It outputs various statistics on the collection (e.g. average length of documents).
 These statistics will later be given to a Weighter object that will compute advanced weighting functions.

 The Merge step is a many-producers/one-consumer process.
 It merges all the block indexes built during the previous step.
-Because it writes the index sequentially, the Merger can store the position of each posting list within the file.
-The map produced will be used when querying the engine.
+Because it writes the index sequentially, the Merger can store the position of each posting list within the file into a `dict`.
+The map produced is a *dense index on the inverted index* and will be used when querying the engine.

 [Appendix A](#appendix-a-merge-step--concurrent-programming) details how the `Merger` interacts with its read queues.